debtcollective/dotorg-docker-wordpress/README.md

 - MYSQL_DB: MySQL Database to connect to
 - GITHUB_TOKEN: Github personal token to pull repos from composer

-## Pull latest DB

-### On Mac

-`brew install mysql@5.7`

-run the following command if brew doesn't add this to your path and mysqldump isn't found.
-Ensure the version numbers are the same.

-`brew info mysql@5.7`

-Then export the path as below from the mysql path output from brew info.

-`export PATH=/usr/local/Cellar/mysql@5.7/5.7.35/bin:$PATH`

-You will need to have an SSH key in order to connect to the database and set the path of the environment variable SSH_KEY_PATH to the proper location.
-If you are using doppler set the staging key path to `~/.ssh/dc_aws_test` and production key path to `~/.ssh/dc_aws_prod`

-This command will also be run in the initial `setup.sh` script but can be run separately to update the database:

-`doppler run ./import-db.sh`

 ## Run Locally

 ### Starting containers